Main Content

 Linux /usr/local/MATLAB/MATLAB_Runtime/R2023b

-After installation is complete, use the following command to set environment variables on the deployment machine:
+After installation is complete, use these commands to set environment variables on the deployment machine:

 Windows